Shotguns 101: A Beginners Guide To Buying A Shotgun

 So you are interested in shotguns?
 Well if you’ve looked around the internet and in the gun rags you may be a bit confused on the subject.
 Especially if you are new to gun ownership in general.
 Shotguns are complicated and diverse weapons that should be approached with a bit of knowledge before you make a major decision.
-They are somehow both complicated and simple in many ways.
+They are somehow both complicated and simple in many ways, so lets ease on into shotguns 101.

 Their design and purpose are simple, it’s everything around them that tends to get complicated.
 Shotguns are diverse in the way they are used, the calibers they come in, as well as the prices they can reach.
 Shotguns can be as cheap as 99 bucks at a pawn shop, and they can reach into the tens of thousands of dollars price-wise.